pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 In all three cases, we are no longer training on what people happened to write.
 We are training on what *worked*: trajectories where a plan, encoded as symbolic code, succeeded when executed.

-#### The Curriculum: Agentic Continual Pre-training

-Once we can generate large numbers of automatic trajectories, a natural next step is to use them to continually refine the base model itself. *Agentic Continual Pre-training (Agentic CPT)* <d-cite key="su2025scaling"></d-cite> immerses an LLM in synthetic experiences that reflect the full agent loop: planning, acting, observing, and correcting.
+**The Curriculum: Agentic Continual Pre-training.** Once we can generate large numbers of automatic trajectories, a natural next step is to use them to continually refine the base model itself. *Agentic Continual Pre-training (Agentic CPT)* <d-cite key="su2025scaling"></d-cite> immerses an LLM in synthetic experiences that reflect the full agent loop: planning, acting, observing, and correcting.
 Instead of optimizing only for next-token prediction, the model is trained to internalize the *agentic workflow*:

 1.  **Multi-turn tool use.** Learning that the output of Tool A (e.g., search) should be fed into Tool B (e.g., code or analysis), and that actions have consequences over multiple steps.